Affiliate links on Android Authority may earn us a commission. Learn more.

 - If there is an update available for your device, consider installing it.

-- If your battery life doesn’t improve after a week, it’s time to do some more serious troubleshooting.
+- If your battery life doesn’t improve after a week, it’s time to do more serious troubleshooting.

 - Try factory resetting your Mi Band or run the battery down to 0%.
 Then, place it on the charger overnight.